FaisalHammad1999/futureproofwiki/Intro-to-Databases.md

 ## Scale

-In order to scale both types of databases we will be using an axis.
+When thinking about scaling, we do so in reference to different axis.

 Relational databases are often scaled vertically in the first instance, meaning if we up the power of our hardware we can process and store more data.
 This would mean upgrading or increasing the CPU, RAM, etc. This can become expensive/unfeasible at a point though.